 Observation errors and bias corrections for 1C radiances are written to the odb in a call to RAD1COBE (from HRETR).
-The bias correction is stored in the NCMTORB word and later applied at each iteration of 3D/4D-Var, in the routine HDEPART, Subsection 2.5.2 of Chapter 2 '3D variational assimilation' .
-Microwave (EMIS\MW) and infrared (EMIS\IR) emissivity are computed in RAD1CEMIS and stored in the odb for later use by RTTOV.
+The bias correction is stored in the NCMTORB word and later applied at each iteration of 3D/4D-Var, in the routine HDEPART, Subsection 2.5.2 of Chapter 2 '3D variational assimilation'.
+Microwave (EMIS_MW) and infrared (EMIS_IR) emissivity are computed in RAD1CEMIS and stored in the odb for later use by RTTOV.
+The routine EMIS_IR uses the regression of ISEM-6 (Sherlock, 1999) to compute emissivities for the infrared channels of VTPR, HIRS, Meteosat and GOES.